MaximeAeva/TheEfficientGuy/README.md

 ## Usage example

-Just want to see when and how allocate my time to each task to be as efficient as possible
+Just want to see when and how to allocate my time on each task to be as efficient as possible.

+*DO NOT HESITATE TO LET ME A COMMENT TO HELP ME IMPROVE*

 ## Release History

+* 0.3.0
+|   Statistical home page, notes
 * 0.2.0
 |   Archive management, slide gantt edit, commented code, size adaptive
 * 0.1.0